 Growing potatoes is simple and offers a rewarding gardening experience for two reasons: 1.
 Planting a small amount can yield an abundance.
 2. Harvesting them feels like finding a hidden, bountiful treasure.
 Read below and learn to grow your own potatoes in a small space.
-We’ve also included a favorite breakfast recipe that uses homegrown spuds.

 Small space potato growing

 To start potatoes in a bag or sack, roll the sides down until you have a planting area 8″ – 12″ deep.
-Site your project in a sunny location receiving a minimum of 6 hours sunshine.
+Site your project in a sunny location receiving a minimum of 6 hours of sunshine.
 Poke holes in the bottom of the bag for drainage.
 Fill the bag with Sloat Organic Potting Soil.
 Mix in E.B.
 Stone Sure Start.
 Place seed potatoes 5″-6″ apart.
 If the potatoes are large, cut them in two.
 Make sure each piece has at least three eyes.
 Allow cut pieces to thoroughly dry before planting (about 3 days).
 Cover the “seeds” with 4″ of potting soil and water.

 After the sprouts emerge, let them grow 4″ high and then bury the stems with E.B.
 Stone Planting Compost.
-Roll up the sides off the bag to hold everything in place.
+Roll up the sides of the bag to hold everything in place.
 Continue to pile compost around the plant stems as they grow, leaving the leaves exposed.
 In a few weeks the bag will be unrolled to its full size.
 Leave enough space at the top for watering.
 You will need to poke some holes in the sides of the bag as well about 12″ up the side to improve drainage.
 The potato plant will form side roots (where the tubers form) all along its covered stem.
 To plant the bin, follow the same method as the bag.
 Drill a few ½” holes in the sides about 8″ up from the bottom to enhance drainage.

 Potatoes require regular watering but it is best to apply fertilizers lightly.
 Liquid fertilizer such as Tiger Bloom (2-4-4) can be applied every 6 weeks until June.
 Give your potatoes a feeding of Grow Big (6-4-4) at the beginning of June and July.
 Feed nothing after the July feeding.
 Too much nitrogen enhances the top growth and we want the roots!